team15-wildfire/team15-wildfire.github.io/scripts/Camera/README.md

-This code reads sensor data through serial communication from the microcontroller and then sends this data to the firebase.
+This code takes a picture from the OV2640, then encodes the picture in base 64, and creates a url.
+The firebase cannot embed Jpeg files directly but can embed a link to a picture.
+This URL is then pushed into the firebase.

 Here is the link to the source library that I used to configure the camera: https://github.com/fustyles/Arduino/tree/master/ESP32-CAM_Firebase